Island Spirituality: Spiritual Values of

 anchor chain.
 It has raised issues that I will continue to wrestle with as I

-Pilgrimage - covering some of the same ground but in a story-telling
+Pilgrimage (now published, as of June 2016) - covering some of the same ground but in a story-telling

 way, and aimed towards a much less specialised readership.